pwnance/blackberrymanager/README.md

 * WRITE_EXTERNAL_STORAGE to save and modify the downloaded apps

 <b>Installation</b><br>
-Either install all apps from BlackBerry Manager (full functionality) or install all apps from Play Store (subscription required after 30 days).
+Either install all apps from BlackBerry Manager (full functionality, no ads) or install all apps from Play Store (subscription required after 30 days).
 The Keyboard can be used in both scenarios.
 BlackBerry Manager automatically hides apps that have been installed directly from Play Store, because they are not signature compatible.
 To use all apps from BlackBerry Manager, you first have to uninstall the versions that you downloaded directly from Play Store.

 <b>Security</b><br>
 This app contains no malware and does not inject malware into the downloaded apps.
 The default Android developer signature is used to sign the downloaded and patched apps.
 That signature may cause a false malware alert in some Antivirus solutions.
 You can safely ingnore those warnings.